yolo-pkgs/gore/README.md

 # List all user binaries (and available updates) installed with 'go install'
 gore list

+# Pass --dev (or -d) to also check dev packages
+gore list --dev

+# Pass --simple (or -s) to print without table
+gore list --simple

 # Update all user binaries
 gore update